philwilkinson40/Micropython_course/PITCHME.md

 ---

-### Shenton Park  - sensor use case ###
+### Shenton Park Dogs' Refuge Home - use case ###
-- alert nearby workers when kennel temp is high
+- alert nearby workers when a kennel temp is high
-- alarm nearby workers when kennel temp and humidity is high
+- alarm nearby workers when a kennel temp and humidity is high
 - provide office workers with 3 minute temperature and humidity readings
-- alert office when kennel temp is high
+- give audible and visual alert in office when kennel temp is high
+- provide phone alert if temp/humidity rises out of office hours
-- write a python script for the office computer to (paho-mqtt)
+- write a python script for the office computer to record data over a (paho-mqtt library)